10 Health Benefits Of Cilantro, Nutrition Profile, And Recipes

 Cilantro and coriander are different parts of the plant Coriandrum sativum.
 The fresh leaves and stems are called cilantro, which is widely used in Mexican and Asian cuisines, adding a bright, citrusy flavor to dishes.
 On the other hand, the dried seeds of the same plant are called coriander.
 These warm, slightly nutty-flavored seeds are a commonly used spice in various cuisines worldwide, including Indian, Middle Eastern, and European dishes.
 The choice of term often depends on language differences.
 The herb is referred to as “cilantro’ in Spanish and in the US, UK, and Europe.
 The spice derived from it is called coriander.

-Now that we know the difference, let’s add this to cook something quick, tasty, healthy, filling, refreshing, and relatable.
+Now it’s time to learn how to cook something quick, tasty, healthy, filling, refreshing, and relatable with cilantro.
 Below, I’m going to share a few of my comfort food recipes with cilantro.
 You are so going to love them!

 3 Tasty Treats With Cilantro